 “Book readers lived an average of almost two years longer than those who did not read at all.”

 Reading books forces you to clear your mind and concentrate on something other than your bad day, your to-do list, or your problems.
 It requires you to immerse yourself in a conscious and enjoyable activity.
-It is both
+It is both brain exercise and play.

 If you don’t already read books daily let the benefits of stress reduction and longevity be your incentive to start a routine that will also bring a great deal of pleasure to your life.